MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 ### <a id="enable-dedup-candidate-workloads"></a>Determine which workloads are candidates for Data Deduplication
 Data Deduplication can be very effective in minimizing the costs of a server application's data consumption by reducing the amount of disk space consumed by redundant data.
 Before enabling deduplication, it is important that you first understand if your server application, or 'workload', is an '**Always**' workload or a '**Sometimes**' workload.
 Understanding the characteristics of your workload will help you get the maximum optimization and performance out of your storage.

-* '**Always**' workloads have been proven to have both datasets which benefit highly from deduplication and resource consumption patterns which are compatible with Data Deduplication's post-processing model.
+* '**Always**' workloads have been proven to have both datasets that benefit highly from deduplication and have resource consumption patterns that are compatible with Data Deduplication's post-processing model.
 Always [enable Data Deduplication](install-enable.md#enable-dedup-lights-on) on volumes serving the following workloads:
 	* General purpose file servers (GPFS) serving shares like team shares, user home folders, Work Folders, and software development shares.
 	* Virtualized Desktop Infrastructure (VDI) servers.
 	* Virtualized Backup Applications, such as [Microsoft Data Protection Manager (DPM)](https://technet.microsoft.com/en-us/library/hh758173.aspx).
-* '**Sometimes**' workloads are other workloads which may benefit from enabling Data Deduplication.
+* '**Sometimes**' workloads are other workloads that may benefit from enabling Data Deduplication.
 Not every workload in every circumstance is a good candidate for deduplication.
 'Sometimes' workloads fitness for deduplication should be evaluated before enabling Data Deduplication.
 'Sometimes' workloads includes workloads (but is not limited to) like:
 	* General Purpose Hyper-V hosts
 	* SQL Servers
 	* Line-of-business (LOB) servers